-ACCT 2410 - Intermediate Accounting I (4L)(4CR) [E] A study of accounting principles and procedures with emphasis on analysis, interpretation, and controls.
+ACCT 2410 - Intermediate Accounting I (4CR)

+(4L) [E] A study of accounting principles and procedures with emphasis on analysis, interpretation, and controls.
 Financial statements are studied in detail from both the theoretical and practical standpoints, with a critical examination and evaluation of areas covered.
 (Fall semester.)
-Prerequisites: ACCT 2020.

-ACCT 2420 - Intermediate Accounting II (4L)(4CR) [E] A continuation of ACCT 2410.
+ACCT 2420 - Intermediate Accounting II (4CR)

+(4L) [E] A continuation of ACCT 2410.
 (Spring semester.)
-Prerequisites: ACCT 2410.

-ACCT 2430 - Income Tax
+ACCT 2430 - Income Tax (3CR)

-(3L)(3CR) This course is an introduction to federal taxation of the income of individuals.
+(3L) This course is an introduction to federal taxation of the income of individuals.
 Examples and problems illustrate tax laws.
 Computer applications may be used to illustrate specific examples.

-ACCT 2460 - Payroll Accounting
+ACCT 2460 - Payroll Accounting (3CR)

-(3L)(3CR) This course examines the fundamental concepts and procedures used in payroll accounting.
+(3L) This course examines the fundamental concepts and procedures used in payroll accounting.
 Usually, payroll is the largest expense of most businesses and a continuing management challenge in terms of cost control.
 This course will explore payroll laws and recordkeeping requirements, running a payroll, payroll reporting and accounting procedures, and payroll systems and policies.

-Prerequisites: ACCT 2010, or permission of the the opportunity to gain practical, on-theiob experience under the supervision of the accounting program coordinator and employer.
-A minimum of 80 hours of on the-job training represents one semester hour.
-The student must maintain 12 credit hours with a 2.0 GPA during the semester.
+Prerequisites: ACCT 2010, or permission of the instructor.